compiiile/compiiile/README.md

 ## Community projects

 Here is a list of projects related to Compiiile developed by the community:
-- [compiiile-actions-cloudflare-pages](https://github.com/marketplace/actions/compiiile-cloudflare-pages): A simple GitHub action to deploy a Compiiile site to CloudFlare page
+- [compiiile-actions-cloudflare-pages](https://github.com/marketplace/actions/compiiile-cloudflare-pages): A simple GitHub action to deploy a Compiiile site to CloudFlare pages

 ## Support